 Almost all of the city centre was destroyed, but through the perseverance of the Germans, the entire Old Town was recreated to the minute details.

 Here, you can walk through the cobblestoned alleys or stroll along the Rhine River, and when it is too cold outside, hop into one of the numerous quirky and vibrant cafes that line the streets.
 And not to forget the Cologne Christmas markets are a crowd-puller in the winter!

-The best place to stay in Cologne has got to be somewhere in the city center, since it keeps you close to most of the attractions and provides lots of convenience and connectivity to the entire city.
+The best place to stay in Cologne has got to be somewhere in the city center since it keeps you close to most of the attractions and provides lots of convenience and connectivity to the entire city.